carla-simulator/carla/Docs/benchmark_creating.md

 #### Expected Results

-To run the examples, to get similar you need a CARLA Simulator server running with fixed simulation step
+First you need a CARLA Simulator running with [fixed time-step](configuring_the_simulation/#fixed-time-step) , so the results you will obtain will be more or less reproducible.
+For that you should run the CARLA simulator as:

-sh CarlaUE4.sh /Game/Maps/Town01 -windowed -world-port=2000  -benchmark -fps=10
+    ./CarlaUE4.sh /Game/Maps/<Town_name> -windowed -world-port=2000  -benchmark -fps=10

-The presented example can be execute  for Town01 as:
+The example presented in this tutorial can be executed  for Town01 as:

     ./driving_benchmark_example.py -c Town01